glfw/glfw/README.md

    instead of `GL/gl.h`
  * Added `GLFW_INCLUDE_ES2` macro for telling the GLFW header to use `GLES2/gl2.h` instead of `GL/gl.h`
+ * Added `GLFW_INCLUDE_NONE` macro for telling the GLFW header to not include any client API header
  * Added `GLFW_VISIBLE` window hint and parameter for controlling and polling window visibility
  * Added `GLFW_REPEAT` key action for repeated keys